What happens on your assessment day

-If you'd like us to consider reasonable adjustments, contact the revalidation team as soon as possible.
+If you'd like us to consider reasonable adjustments, contact us as soon as possible.
 We may not be able to do this if you don't give us enough notice.

 Illness during the assessment

-Please tell the invigilator immediately: if you don’t declare your illness, we can’t take this into account once the exam has finished.
+Please tell the invigilator immediately if you are ill.
+If you don’t declare your illness, we can’t take this into account once the exam has finished.
 If you then wish to re-book the assessment, you must pay the full fee.